rick-r/marriage-figaro-norway/captions.md

 della vostra morale,
 del Conte, del suo amor ...
 ?literal?
-"Get out, you vile panderer of slanders!
-I don't want to hear any more of your morals, or of Almaviva's affections"
+Get out, you vile panderer of slanders!
+I don't want to hear any more of your morals, or of Almaviva's affections